rcmtcristian/RCMT-Blog/posts/Demystifying-Data-Structures.md

 ### Hash Tables

-- hash table is a data structure that maps keys to values, using a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.
+- A hash table is a data structure that maps keys to values, using a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.
 </br>

 # ![Hash Tables code](https://i.imgur.com/xvK1m5y.png)